 | 24 Park Lane Circle | ~$45M | ~30,000+ sq ft | Custom build, unfinished |

 This comparison highlights the gap clearly.
-The Embassy is not only larger, but also more private, more customized, and more culturally significant than nearby properties.
+Drake’s mansion is not only larger, but also more customized, more private, and more culturally significant than nearby properties.

 Drake’s house reaches its $100 million valuation through a combination of scale, customization, and location.
-At 50,000 square feet, it is significantly larger than nearby homes.
-Nearly every feature is bespoke, from the materials used to the amenities included.
-Its position in The Bridle Path further strengthens its value.
+At 50,000 square feet, it significantly exceeds the size of neighboring homes.
+Nearly every feature is bespoke, from materials to amenities, reinforcing its uniqueness.

 What truly sets the property apart is how these elements come together.
-Instead of focusing on a single aspect of luxury, the mansion integrates design, function, and identity into one cohesive environment.
-It operates as a residence, a creative workspace, a training facility, and a private retreat at the same time.
+Rather than focusing on a single aspect of luxury, the mansion integrates design, function, and identity into one cohesive environment.